MathieuNls/precinct/precinct-main.md

-﻿---
+---
 title: "PRECINCT: An Approach for Preventing Clone Insertion at Commit Time"
 abstract: "Software clones are generally considered harmful since they may cause the same buggy code to appear in multiple places in the code, making software maintenance and evolution tasks challenging.
 Clone detection has been an active research field for almost two decades.
-Existing techniques can be categorized based on whether they detect clones after they reach the central code repository or by having software developers resort to external tools to detect clones in an IDE.
+Existing techniques can be categorized based on whether they detect clones after they reach the central code repository or by having software developers resort to external tools in an IDE.
 In this paper, we take another look at the clone detection problem by designing a new approach for preventing the insertion of clones at commit-time.
 We argue that the detection of clones at commit-time integrates well with a developer's workflow.
-Our approach, called PRECINCT (PREventing Clones INsertion at Commit Time), detects efficiently Type 3 software clones at commit time using pre-commit hooks.
-This way, changes to the code are analyzed, and suspicious clones are flagged before they reach the central code repository in the version control system.
+Our approach, called PRECINCT (PREventing Clones INsertion at Commit Time), detects efficiently Type 3 software clones at commit-time using pre-commit hooks.
+This way, changes to the code are analysed, and suspicious clones are flagged before they reach the central code repository in the version control system.
 The application of PRECINCT to three systems shows that PRECINCT can prevent the insertion of up to 97.7% of the clones at commit time."
 bibliography: config/library.bib
 classoption: conference
 author: